Sharing simple.ftl across results pages

 <#ftl encoding="utf-8" /> <#if question.profile?exists> <#if question.profile?matches(".*_preview")> <#include "../shared_preview/simple.ftl"> <#else> <#include "../shared/simple.ftl"> </#if> <#else> <#include "../shared/simple.ftl"> </#if>

 Conditional logic could also conceivably be used to set some variables that are read from the shared template.

 If a user wishes to override the default shared template this code can be deleted and new custom template code used.

 It is also possible to share templates by using symbolic links.
 However, this is not recommended because it is not clear to a user editing a template that they are actually editing a shared template.
-This means a user can easily customise a shared template without realising that their changes may affect other templates on the system.
+This means a user can easily customize a shared template without realizing that their changes may affect other templates on the system.